rotundasoftware/backbone-courier/README.md

 ## The Doctrine of Perfect Encapsulation

+Communicate between views in backbone can get messy.
+However, if you pay close attention to the principle of encapsulation you can develop extremely intricate interfaces with clean, decoupled views that are easy to conceptualize, maintain and test.
+What specifically does encapsulation mean?

 * Views only call functions on their *immediate* children.
 Their grandchildren can be interacted with only by calling functions on their children, which in turn call functions on their grandchildren, etc.
 * Views never have any explicit dependencies on their surroundings or their environment.
 That is, they do not have any explicit dependencies on or references to their ancestors or their siblings.
 * When a view needs to interact with its parent or an ancestor, it does so (*without* explicit dependencies) by spawning a message that bubbles up the view hierarchy.